drupol/not-a-number.io/_posts/dev/2019-02-21-php-composition-and-inheritance.md

 If you want to create a new class that potentially could use methods from `Foo` and `Bar`:

-First, create an interface for your parent classes, this step is optional but greatly encouraged.
+First, create an interface for each parent classes, this step is optional but greatly encouraged.

 ```php
 class Foo implements FooInterface {}